Core Documents of U.S. Democracy and Government

 The White House

 Besides information about the President, current issues are covered here as well as news, speeches, executive orders and proclamations.
-Dropdown menus from that "blue bar" contain more links to resources.
-Archived Clinton White House websites can be found here, while those of George W. Bush can be found here.
+Archived Clinton White House websites can be found here, while those of George W. Bush can be found here, and Obama's is here.

 Provided by the Library of Congress, this resource offers access to legislative information including bills, public laws, the Congressional Record, House and Senate Committee reports, proposed legislation, roll call votes, treaties, histories, and much more.
 Some information dates from the 93rd Congress (1973-74) onwards.
 Legislative histories going back to 1952 can be found in the U.S. Code Congressional and Administration News (latest in reference, older in stacks) KF 63 .U53.
 The Congressional Record can also shed light on the history of a bill, although not in as much detail.